Oumarou-Bola/Oumarou-AIMS-Project-Repository/README.md

 Where $\phi_{j}(p),\phi_{j}(q)$ are respectively the $p^{th}$ and $q^{th}$ element of the $j^{th}$ orthonormal eigenvector of the adjacency matrix associated with the eigenvalue $\lambda_{j}$.

 In order to fully understand the communicability function, it is interesting to look at the physical analogy of this concept.
-Indeed by considering the network as a quantum harmonic oscillator system submerged into a thermal bath with inverse temperature given by
+Indeed by considering the network as a quantum harmonic oscillator system submerged into a thermal bath with inverse temperature given by:

 $$
 \beta =\frac{1}{kT}